heymikehaynes/crashthearcade/content/blog/2024/10-17-twitter-exit-musk.md

     - Social media
 type: note
 ---
-Curious what Musk's exit with Twitter looks like.
+I'm curious to know what Musk's exit from Twitter ownership looks like.
 Does he sell it?
-Is there someone dumb enough to actually buy it?
+Is there someone who's dumb enough to actually buy it?
 Can he afford to hold on to the thing until it's worth nothing?
-We can't be far off from at least one of these things happening at this point.
+We can't be far from one of these things happening at this point.